ss-goku/cli-mortgagecalculator/README.md

 ## Friendly Reminder

 Remember, this script is just a tool to help you understand your mortgage better.
-It's always a good idea to consult with a financial advisor or mortgage professional to get accurate and personalized advice.

 Happy house hunting! 🏡🏡🏡